revoltchat/rfcs/rfcs/rfc-0000-interactions.md

 - Colour pickers
 - Overflow dropdown menus

-Bots can use sub-blocks if they want to non-triggering elements.
+Bots can use sub-blocks if they want to trigger non-triggering elements.

 ## Bot Config Panel